 Lyon’s Books in downtown Chico will be hosting a reception for the conference on Friday, April 25, at 7:00 p.m., to include refreshments and an informal reading.

-The conference runs from 8:30 a.m. to 4:30 p.m. and a light breakfast and buffet lunch are included in registration costs, which are $65 for community members and $35 for students.
+The conference runs from 8:30 a.m. to 4:30 p.m. and a light breakfast and buffet lunch are included in registration costs.
 The event is sponsored by the English Department at Butte College and is supported by grants from Butte’s Associated Students as well as community donors including Burger Hut.
-For more information and to register, visit the WordFire website at buttewordfire.org, email us at email@example.com, or call Professor Molly Emmons at (530) 895-2935.
+For more information and to register, visit the WordFire website at buttewordfire.org, email us at firstname.lastname@example.org, or call Professor Molly Emmons at (530) 895-2935.